fcorowe/pakistan-flooding/README.md

 <sup>1</sup> *Geographic Data Science Lab, University of Liverpool, Liverpool, United Kingdom*

-This repository stores the required code and data to replicate the results of the following article:
+This repository stores the required code to replicate the results of the following article:

     Rowe, F., 2022.
 Using digital footprint data to monitor human mobility and support rapid humanitarian responses.
 Regional Studies, Regional Science, 9(1), pp.665-668.

+The data were obtained from Meta Data for Good initiative.

 ![](./output/animated_map2.gif)